Recreational water quality – is it safe to swim?

 - If toxic algae reaches harmful levels for humans in any of our monitored recreational water sites, we’ll release public notifications to let everyone know.

-For more information on toxic algae, see Greater Wellington’s Toxic algae FAQs.
+For more information, see Greater Wellington’s Toxic algae FAQs.